Search for Elder Law Attorneys

 Whatever option retirees choose while abroad, if they return to the United States they will still be covered by Medicare Part A. Medicare Part A covers institutional care in hospitals and skilled nursing facilities, as well as certain care given by home health agencies and care provided in hospices.
 There are no premiums for this part of the Medicare program and anyone who is 65 or older and is eligible for Social Security automatically qualifies.

 Medicare Part B, which covers outpatient services, charges a monthly premium.
 Unless retirees continue to pay the premiums while they are overseas, they will not automatically be covered by Medicare Part B when they return to the United States.
 Retirees who drop Part B and then move back to the United States will have to pay an enrollment penalty.
 Premiums increase by 10 percent for each year that an individual is not enrolled in Part B. Therefore, retirees who think they may return to the United States may find it worthwhile to continue paying Part B premiums while they live abroad.

-Individuals who were living abroad when they turned 65 do not have to pay higher Part B premiums when they return to the United States.
-Once retirees who were living overseas when they turned 65 move back to the United States, they can enroll in Part B. They won't have to pay a higher premium if they enroll in Part B the month they return and establish residence.
+U.S. citizens who were living abroad when they turned 65 and who are not eligible for Social Security, do not have to pay higher Part B premiums when they return to the United States.
+These retireees won't have to pay a higher premium if they enroll in Part B within 3 months of returning and establishing residence.
+For information on living outside the United States and Part B, go here: https://www.medicare.gov/people-like-me/outside-us/signing-up-for-part-b-outside-us.html.